Our Dance School

 - Our teachers are all very loving & positive people who love what they do.

-6 REASONS GIRLS SHOULD TAKE A BALLET CLASS
+6 REASONS GIRLS & BOYS SHOULD TAKE A BALLET CLASS

 Twirling, dancing and skipping around is what little girls do, right?
 Many girls started their self-directed dance careers almost as soon as they could walk; pirouetting through the store and practicing tendus along the curb.
 As soon as a child turns three, they can be enrolled in recreational ballet classes.
 Kids can learn many important things by taking ballet such as following instructions and improving balance and coordination.
 Additionally, a ballet class is great exercise and a fun excuse to dress up in glittery outfits and dance shoes!
 Here are six ways little girls can benefit from taking ballet.